itcreativeusa/Generate--pass-easy/README.md

 Github link
 https://github.com/itcreativeusa/generate-pass-easy

 This application is a Javascript random password generator.
-It was created as a bootcamp everyweek student challege.
+It was created as a boot camp every week student challenge.
-Password generaor is easy to use.
-User need to press the "Generete password" button and follow application instuctions by answering each prompt.
-The length of password from is 8 up to 128 characters.
+The password generator is easy to use.
+User need to press the "Generate password" button and follow application instructions by answering each prompt.
+The length of the password is 8 up to 128 characters.
 At least one character type should be selected.
-Password could be generated with lowercase, uppercase, numeric, and/or special characters.
+A password with lowercase, uppercase, numeric, and/or special characters could be generated.

 ## Table of Contents (Optional)